 How it helped me

-To alleviate the constant tension associated with pelvic pain, pelvic and occupational therapists try to coax the body out of that fight or flight mode through various massages, exercises and stretches.
+To alleviate the constant tension associated with pelvic pain, pelvic and occupational therapists coax the body out of that fight-or-flight mode through various massages, exercises and stretches.
+These include deep breathing, because breathing is essential for optimal pelvic floor muscle function, and yoga-type stretches like a deep squat.
+For women, pelvic floor physical therapy may also include intravaginal massage to directly reach the muscles of the pelvic floor.

-Like with most physical therapy, I was walked through some “homework exercises,” simple moves and stretches I could do at home.
+Like with most physical therapy, my therapist walked me through some “homework" exercises, simple moves and stretches I could do at home.

 Thankfully, I found relief before I had any other major issues.
 And I went from skeptic to believer after five years of chronic pain came to a halt.